About the LEND Symposium

 In 2025, the Neal Halfon Symposium continued to grow to serve the broader UCLA student community, partnering with the UCLA Tarjan Center and the UCLA Bixby Center to provide a local, no-cost interdisciplinary conference experience to students from a variety of disciplines.
 Thirty four student posters were accepted, with three selected to give oral presentations of their work following the plenary lecture by Dr. Candace Gragnani.
 We hope to continue providing this event in future years as a showcase of student research in public health and beyond.

-Please email mch@mednet.ucla.edu with any questions or concerns.
+Feel free to reach out to mch@mednet.ucla.edu with any questions or concerns!

 FAQs